 Globsters could partly be the inspiration for some of Lovecraft’s stories.
 This is just a theory, mind you, but the dates of one of the most famous Globster discoveries and Lovecraft’s life coincide.
 Considering his prolific love of weird tales and reading in general, I find it hard to believe he didn’t hear about The St. Augustine’s Monster through word of mouth or newspaper articles.
 Lovecraft was a child in 1896, but there are many photographs and eyewitness accounts of the creature.

-It’s hard to understand just from this old photograph, but the St. Augustine Monster was approx. 18 feet (6m) in length, weighed about 5 tons, and was described as being pale pink in color.
+It’s hard to understand just from this old photograph, but the St. Augustine Monster was approximately 18 feet (6m) in length, weighed about five tons, and was described as being pale pink in color.
 It literally is The Blob.
 Dr. DeWitt Webb, the only person with an academic background to examine the beast, thought it might be a giant octopus, based on the stumpy “legs,” and several detached parts buried in the sand nearby.

 Several months later, it washed back out to sea and turned up a few miles down the coast, probably looking and smelling even worse.
 To prevent it from washing back out again, Dr. Webb had it dragged to a safer spot with the help of six horses because of how much the lump weighed.
 It became a bit of a tourist attraction (man there really wasn’t a lot to do back in the day, huh?), and while it’s stated it’s unknown what happened to the carcass after, I can only assume it was eaten by various animals and rotted away.
 An analysis in 1995 identified it as a mass of whale blubber.